Why is Whey Protein So Expensive? (Explained!)

 Final Thoughts

-So, as you can see, there are a number of reasons why whey protein is so expensive.
+So, as you can see, there are a number of reasons why whey protein costs so much.

 This could be something as simple as initially receiving heavily discounted products, as well as discount codes, which may mask the “real” price.